BespokeSynth/BespokeSynth/CONTRIBUTING.md

 The directory name `ignore/build` is arbitrary.
 Bespoke is set up to `.gitignore` everything in the `ignore` directory but you can use any directory name you want for a build or have multiple builds also.

+#### Submitting your code

+We make use of [Pull Requests on github](https://github.com/BespokeSynth/BespokeSynth/compare) to review and merge your contribution with the `main` branch.

+We use the `Squash and merge` method which means you can make as many commits to your pull request as you desire and the final merge will have the creator of the pull request as author of the singular merged commit.

 ### Improving The Documentation

 You can directly contribute and help write the [Community-written documentation](https://github.com/BespokeSynth/BespokeSynthDocs/wiki).